King Djoser – Step Pyramid at Saqqara, History and Legacy

 King Djoser – Egypt’s First Pyramid Builder at Saqqara

-📅Published:April 30, 2025
+Published:April 30, 2025

-✏️Updated:August 27, 2025
+Updated:August 27, 2025

-⏱️~6–8 min read
+~6–8 min read

-King Djoser (also known by his Horus name Netjerikhet) was the visionary pharaoh of Egypt’s Third Dynasty and the ruler who launched the age of pyramids.
-Under his reign, the genius architect Imhotep built the groundbreaking Step Pyramid of Djoser at Saqqara—the first large-scale stone monument in history.
-In this guide, we cover Djoser’s life, family, campaigns and legacy, the famed Famine Stela, Imhotep’s role, the pyramid’s architecture, and the oldest life-size statue of an Egyptian king.
+King Djoser (known by his Horus name, Netjerikhet) stands as the visionary pharaoh of Egypt’s foundational Third Dynasty and the ruler who definitively launched the monumental Age of Pyramids.
+It was during his transformative reign that the genius architect and physician, Imhotep, conceived and constructed the groundbreaking Step Pyramid of Djoser at Saqqara—not only the pharaoh’s eternal resting place but the first large-scale stone monument in recorded human history.

 King Djoser (Zoser) was the first ruler of Egypt’s Third Dynasty in the Old Kingdom (27th century BCE).
 His Horus name Netjerikhet (“Divine of Body”) appears on early king lists and inscriptions.
 Djoser consolidated royal power after the Second Dynasty and set the model for Old Kingdom kingship in administration, religion, and monumental building.